top of page

 Yorgos Zoumis at his house in Naoussa, Paros island

-The following morning I was at the Marina early to organize my moves.
-I found the speedboat that could move me between the boats, but I had in mind to find the crew that was dressed in the outfit of their island.
+The following morning I was at the Marina of Naoussa, Paros early to organize my moves.
+I found the speedboat that could move me between the boats during the Kapetaneika, but I had in mind to find the crew that was dressed in the outfit of their island.
 I learned that this vessel comes from Spetses and its name, Aghios Yiorgis.
 The crew at that time were preparing for the trip and were buying supplies for the race, mainly water.
 The race would end up at the famous beach of Kolimbithres, where all participants could enjoy a swim, before returning to the Marina of Naoussa.
 So I found the crew at the local grocery store while buying bottles of water and I met them saying that I would like to be with them in their boat to photograph them.
 They happily obliged and so I secured my ticket for Aghios Yiorgis.
 The race soon began and so I found myself floating for the first time aboard a sailboat.

 On board Aghios Yorgis, by photographer George Tatakis